 - Working with children on how to cope when stress overwhelms them, to prevent outbursts.

 - Allowing the use of things that some children find helpful, like earplugs or headphones

 - Modeling relaxation strategies and diversions to reduce anxiety

-At GLA, kids with AS find a place to belong and learn the skills that they need to build relationships and capitalize on their strengths.
+At GLA, kids with ASD Level 1 (formerly known as Asperger’s Syndrome) find a place to belong and learn the skills that they need to build relationships and capitalize on their strengths.